rockballslab/saaskit/README.md

                     saaskit-postgres  dragonfly    redis       (listmonk)
 ```

-All saas-kit containers communicate on `saaskit-net`.
+All SAASKIT containers communicate on `saaskit-net`.
 Only n8n, Baserow, MinIO API, MinIO Console, and n8n-MCP are reachable from outside — only on `127.0.0.1`, proxied through Caddy with automatic HTTPS.

 ---